Be work ready: traineeships - everything you need to know

 What’s included in a traineeship?

 Traineeships vary based on your location.
-In England, a traineeship can last anywhere between two weeks and six months.
+In England, a traineeship can last anywhere between six weeks and a year (although they usually take less than six months).

 - Essential skills which you might not have